Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: The chain condition of the partial orders and the problematic history of preservation theorems

-These considerations imply that if we wish to preserve $\kappa^{++}$ when forcing by ${\mathbb P}_I$, we have to restrict our attention to $I$ which avoid the above obvious reasons for failing $\kappa^{++}$-cc.
-Hence we must concentrate on the following kind of orders.
+These considerations imply that if we wish to preserve $\kappa^{++}$ when forcing by ${\mathbb P}_I$, we must restrict our attention to those $I$ that avoid the obvious reasons for failing $\kappa^{++}$-cc listed above.
+Hence we must concentrate on the following kind of partial orders.